For additional information, read the Nomination Form PDF

 NRHP Reference Number 06000050

 The 2005 nomination was limited to the extant school building and recreation center.
-The 2006 amendment was submitted to include information on the “Old” Jefferson Graded Elementary School site, located within the original register boundaries.
+In 2006 an amendment was submitted to include information on the “Old” Jefferson Graded Elementary School site, located within the original register boundaries.

 VLR: Virginia Landmarks Register

 NRHP: National Register of Historic Places